Upendra Dwivedi: Military career

 He was commissioned into the 18th battalion of the Jammu and Kashmir Rifles on 15 December 1984 from Indian Military Academy, Dehradun.
 He has commanded a battalion at Chowkibal in Kashmir Valley during Operation Rakshak and the deserts of Rajasthan, a sector of the Assam Rifles in Manipur during Operation Rhino, served in Assam as Inspector General, Assam Rifles and held various other Staff & Command appointments in the North East.
 He has had a unique distinction of balanced exposure of both Northern and Western Theatres.

 During his career spanning over four decades, he has tenanted various staff appointments in Headquarter Armoured Brigade, Mountain Division, Strike Corps and Integrated HQ, MoD (Army).
-Among his previous appointments were as an instructor at the Indian Military Academy, Directing Staff at the Higher Command Wing in the Army War College, he shaped the future generations of the three services and Friendly Foreign Countries.
-The general officer's two overseas tenures include Somalia, as part of HQ UNOSOM II and Military attaché to the Government of Seychelles.
+Among his previous appointments were as an instructor at the Indian Military Academy, and Directing Staff at the Higher Command Wing in the Army War College.
+His two overseas tenures include Somalia, as part of HQ UNOSOM II and Military attaché to the Government of Seychelles.
 He has been IGAR (East) and Sector Cdr Assam Rifles in intense CT Ops and held various other Staff & Command appointments in the North East where he pioneered the first ever compendium on Indo – Myanmar Border Management.
-Later as Director General Infantry he steered and fast-tracked Capital procurement cases of weapons for all the three services, leading to significant & visible capability enhancement for our Armed Forces.
+Later as Director General Infantry he steered and fast-tracked Capital procurement cases of weapons for all three services.

 In February 2020, Gen Dwivedi was appointed commander of IX Corps.
 A year later in April 2021, he took over as the Deputy Chief of the Army Staff (Information Systems and Coordination).
 As DCOAS (IS&C), the officer gave impetus to automation and absorption of niche tech in the Indian Army.

 On 1 February 2022, Lieutenant General Upendra Dwivedi took over as the General Officer Commanding in Chief, Northern Command, he assumed the post upon superannuation of Lieutenant General Yogesh Kumar Joshi.
 Gen Dwivedi being a technology enthusiast, he worked towards enhancing the tech-threshold of all ranks in Northern Command and pushed for critical & emerging Technologies like big data analytics, artificial Intelligence, quantum and blockchain based solutions.
 He was also involved in modernisation and equipping of the largest Army Command of Indian Army, where he steered the induction of Indigenous equipment as part of Atmanirbhar Bharat.
 He synergised with people of Jammu, Kashmir and Ladakh for convergent nation building outcomes and infrastructure development.

-On 19 February 2024, Lieutenant General Upendra Dwivedi took over as the 46th Vice Chief of Army Staff from Lieutenant General M. V. Suchindra Kumar, who was appointed as the General Officer Commanding-in-Chief, Northern Command.
+On 19 February 2024, Lieutenant General Upendra Dwivedi took over as the 46th Vice Chief of Army Staff from Lieutenant General M. V. Suchindra Kumar, who was appointed the General Officer Commanding-in-Chief, Northern Command.